Skip to main content

 Profiles

-The Profiles screen lets you create rules to classify applications and websites as Productive, Unproductive, or a custom category.
-You can assign these profiles to individual employees, groups, or entire departments.
-The profiles determine how productivity metrics, such as Productive Time and Unproductive Time, are measured and reported on dashboards and reports.
+The Profiles screen is where you create classification rules for applications and websites, labeling them as “Productive”, “Unproductive”, or a custom category.
+You can then assign these profiles to individual employees, groups, or entire departments.
+These assignments are critical, as the profiles directly determine how productivity metrics (like Productive Time and Unproductive Time) are measured and displayed on dashboards and reports.

 Parent vs Child Profiles and Inherited vs Owned Rules